sbrajesh/buddypress-sitewide-activity-widget/readme.txt

  * Include only a few components activities
  * exclude some components activity from the swa
  * Multi instance
- * easily themabale, showuld not conflict
+ * easily themabale, should not conflict
  * localizable
  = Version 1.0 =
 *Initial release